LandonPlumlee/hanarry/swimming-principles.md

 # Principles of Swimming

 *principle:* a fundamental truth or proposition that serves as the foundation for a system of belief or behavior or for a chain of reasoning.

-## Comfort
+## 1 Comfort

-No one will swim well or fast if they are uncomfortable in the water, and much practice exists merely to work on their level of comfort more than their ability.
+No one will swim well or fast if they are uncomfortable in the water, and a lot of practice exists merely to work on their level of comfort more than their ability.
 This is what makes swimming difficult to teach.
 More than someones physical ability, it is mental.

 The quickest and most sure way to get over a fear is to face it, and here are a number of skills that can be used to get over the most common fear barriers in swimming.
 These solutions work for every level of fear, from minor discomfort to deathly fear.
 The only difference in application is time until effect.

-### 1.1a Face in the water
+### Face in the water

 This step is often not necessary, but is a baby step for those with extreme fear.
 Many will be able to dunk their whole head at the beginning or want to jump right in, and you will have little trouble with comfort until freestyle side breathing (rotary breathing).

 This is the first small step which must be overcome.
 Occasionally, you will have a swimmer who is still to scared to do this, and so you must make the problem smaller.